Healing Emotional Trauma

 No one wants to hear it.
 No one wants to hear it because they know they love the technology.
 Technology does amazing things and how could I be addicted to what I can do without it?

 And it’s no different than you on your phone all day long.
-Not connecting with yourself or anybody else because you’re too busy scouring the internet or Facebook To see what’s going on because you just want to be distracted the biggest diction we have is that we spend more time being distracted that we do being in our bodies and being in the moment we are constantly running away and filling our time busy Enos is a big addiction control is a huge are control issues of controlling things but and top in the biggest addiction at the top of the soft addictions would absolutely be technology.
+Not connecting with yourself or anybody else because you’re too busy scouring the internet or Facebook To see what’s going on because you just want to be distracted the biggest diction we have is that we spend more time being distracted than we do being our bodies and being in the moment we are constantly running away and filling our time busy Enos is a big addiction control is a huge are control issues of controlling things but and top in the biggest addiction at the top of the soft addictions would absolutely be technology.

 No, that’s called I’m running from something, okay?
 If you don’t, you can’t sit with yourself long enough to feel what you’re feeling and allow life to just, you know, there’s a doing and a being and we’re human beings, not human doings.
-So that’s what ends up putting you in the ground faster or getting you into a place where you attract cancer or you’re so you’re so much toxic emotion inside of you that it turns into something physical as a disease in your body because you don’t ever release it or process it.
+So that’s what ends up putting you in the ground faster or getting you into a place where you attract cancer or you’re so much toxic emotion inside of you that it turns into something physical as a disease in your body because you don’t ever release it or process it.
 You just hold it, and you’re running away from it, but you’re really not running away from it because it’s in you.

 And then all of a sudden, it just manifests into something, you know, that’s gonna take you down.
 But yeah, so the biggest addiction we have on that podcast really is talking about technology.
-And, but since since that podcast, I would add a whole bunch of them and dizziness is one of them.
+And, since that podcast, I would add a whole bunch of them and dizziness is one of them.
 And I’d want people to know that hard addictions, all addictions, all of them.
 Start with the impulse to stuff and to repress emotion.
 Doesn’t matter what it is.
-It all starts in the same way of I don’t want to feel blank.
+It all starts in the same way I don’t want to feel blank.

 Yeah, beautiful.
 Well said, I agree with you before we get on to your podcast because I want to talk about that why it was put together, etc. I want to ask you about one other episode which was Which Greek goddess, you, JJ?